-Problem with skinny jeans - level 3
+Problem with Skinny Jeans – level 3

-The warning comes after a 35-year-old woman had to be cut out of a pair of skinny jeans after her calves ballooned in size.
-She'd spent hours squatting to empty cupboards for a house move in Australia.
-Doctors believe the woman developed a condition called compartment syndrome made worse by her skinny jeans.
+The warning comes after a 35-year-old woman from Australia had to be cut out of a pair of skinny jeans after her calves ballooned in size, as she had spent hours squatting while moving house.
+Doctors believe that the woman had developed a condition called compartment syndrome made worse by her skinny jeans.

-The syndrome is a painful and potentially serious condition caused by bleeding or swelling within an enclosed bundle of muscles, in this case the calves.
-She was put on a drip and after four days was able to walk unaided.
+The syndrome is a painful and potentially serious condition caused by bleeding or swelling within an enclosed bundle of muscles.
+The woman was put on a drip and was able to walk unaided after four days.

 Do you wear skinny jeans?